Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Conclusion of the proofs of the main results

-\textbf{Remark:} Let $J_{\min}$ be the ideal defined by Proposition 6.5 of \cite{MR3415066}.
+Let $J_{\min}$ be the ideal defined by \cite[Proposition 6.5]{MR3415066}.
 We obviously have $J_{\min} \subset J_{\min}^{\hbar}$, as the vanishing of all genus Gromov-Witten invariants includes the vanishing of genus zero Gromov-Witten invariants.
 If $(Y,D)$ is positive then $J_{\min} =J_{\min}^{\hbar}=0$.
 In general, it is unclear if we always have $J_{\min}=J_{\min}^{\hbar}$ or if there are examples with $J_{\min} \neq J_{\min}^{\hbar}$.
-Geometrically, it is the question to know if some vanishing of genus zero Gromov-Witten invariants implies (or not) a vanishing of all higher genus Gromov-Witten invariants.
+Geometrically, the question is whether or not some vanishing of genus-0 Gromov--Witten invariants implies a vanishing of all higher-genus Gromov--Witten invariants.